WordPress/wordpress-playground/packages/docs/site/docs/main/intro.md

 <p class="docs-hubs">The WordPress Playground documentation is distributed across four separate hubs (subsites):</p>

 -   👉 [**Documentation**](/wordpress-playground/) (you're here) – Introduction to WP Playground, starter guides and your entry point to WP Playground Docs.
 -   [**Blueprints**](/wordpress-playground/blueprints) – Blueprints are JSON files for setting up your WordPress Playground instance.
-Learn about their possibilities from this docs hub.
+Learn about their possibilities from the Blueprints docs hub.
 -   [**Developers**](/wordpress-playground/developers) – WordPress Playground was created as a programmable tool.
-Discover all the things you can do with it from your code in this docs hub.
+Discover all the things you can do with it from your code in the Developers docs hub.
 -   [**API Reference**](/wordpress-playground/api) – All the APIs exposed by WordPress Playground

 ## Navigating this documentation hub